Oslandia/workshop-qwc2/workshop.md

 ### This workshop

+For this workshop you need to have [VirtualBox](https://www.virtualbox.org/) installed.
+VirtualBox is used to run a Virtual Machine (VM) pre-installed with all the software necessary for the workshop.

-This workshop uses [OSGeoLive](https://live.osgeo.org) version 12.0.
-OSGeoLive is based on [Lubuntu](https://lubuntu.net/) and it contains a collection of more than 50 pre-installed OSGeo-related applications and librairies.
+The workshop's VM is based [OSGeoLive](https://live.osgeo.org) version 12.0, itself based on [Lubuntu](https://lubuntu.net/).
+OSGeoLive contains a collection of more than 50 pre-installed OSGeo-related applications and librairies.
 OSGeoLive also includes sample data which will be used for this workshop.

 ![](img/osgeolive.png)